sebgenie/quicklyLearnAWS/README.md

      Youtube: https://www.youtube.com/@Dr.SebastienMambou
      Instagram: https://www.instagram.com/quicklylearnaws/

 Thank you for taking the time to go through these tutorials.
-We are a community dedicated to learning and mastering the AWS service.
+We are a community dedicated to learning and mastering the AWS services.

 Here is a structure of this little rest. it will be regularly updated with other materials.